matthewp14/mongo-blog-backend/README.md

 ## Matthew Parker and Sungil Ahn

 ### Database
 The main files for this database are 'tables.sql', 'insert.sql', 'views.sql', 'procedures.sql' and 'triggers.sql'.
 When the database goes live, the files should be run in this order to ensure that the data is entered correctly.
 The files indicate the function of each file.
 For example, 'tables.sql' creates the tables for the database while 'insert.sql' inserts all of the necessary data into the tables.

-In addition to these files, there are helper files for the procedure and trigger files to ensure that they are working properly.
-When testing the procedures and triggers, 'proceduressetup.sql' and 'triggerssetup.sql' should be run first.
-These files create small tables with test-specific data.
-Following this, 'procedures.sql' and 'triggers.sql' should be run followed by their respective test files.
-There are comments within the test files that outline the expected behavior of each query or action on the database.

 ### File Structure 2d.py

-The file is broken into the follwing segments:
+The file is broken into the following segments:

 - Database connection and configuration
 - General input parsing